Four Women You Should Know in California State Parks History | Cal Parks

 Published: March 14, 2024

-March is Women’s History Month!
-This month we’re celebrating some of the women who have made an impact on our state parks.
-This is a very small snapshot of the innumerable women who have impacted California's state parks.
-We'd also like to celebrate the Indigenous women, women of color, and trans and queer women who likely shaped the histories of our state parks, but whose names, stories, and impact have been overlooked by historical records.
+We’re celebrating some of the incredible women who have made an impact on our state parks.
+This is just a small snapshot of the countless women who have influenced California's state parks.
+We also honor the Indigenous women, women of color, and trans and queer women whose contributions have often been overlooked by historical records.

 Image